 - Non Profit

-Visit the Custom House Maritime Museum New London's Community Museum' for special exhibitions and educational activities related to the Eastern Connecticut shoreline.
-Tugboats, boat builders, cartoonists, the Amistad we have something for everyone!
+Visit the Custom House Maritime Museum, New London's community museum for special exhibitions and educational activities related to the Eastern Connecticut shoreline.
+Deep-sea diving, tugboats, lighthouses, knots, the Amistad, changing exhibitions, a maritime research library, boat trips -- we have something for everyone!

 NLMS was formed in 1983 by a group of concerned citizens looking to save New London's jewel on the waterfront, an 1833 Custom House designed by architect Robert Mills, designer of the U.S. National Washington Monument.

-The building is the oldest continuously operating custom house in the country and still maintains New London's customs office, a department of US Homeland Security.
-We also own: New London Harbor (Pequot) Light, New London Ledge Light, and Race Rock Lighthouse
+Today the building is the oldest continuously operating custom house in the country and still maintains New London's customs office, a department of US Homeland Security.
+We also are a lively maritime center presenting exhibitions, programs, and boat trips.
+In addition, we are stewards to the three major beacons leading into the historic port of New London: New London Harbor (Pequot) Light (est. 1761), Race Rock Lighthouse (est. 1878), and New London Ledge Light (est. 1909).

 NewsRelease Date: June 28, 2018Release Date: October 24, 2017Release Date: January 23, 2017